dominicpalmer/dotfiles/windows/README.md

 > wsl --set-default-version 2
 ```

-Go to the Microsoft Store (or otherwise) and install Ubuntu (or otherwise).
+Go to the Microsoft Store and install Ubuntu.
 Once done, both **Ubuntu.exe** and **wsl.exe** will now open bash.
-Update the fresh install via:
+Update the fresh install:

 ```powershell
 > sudo apt-get update
 ```

-Then carry out a full Unix setup as specified above.

 ### Importing an existing WSL setup to a new system